 Clearly this strategy will not work for everyone, but if the presence of an individual profile is going to cause tension in your relationship, talk about setting up a shared Facebook profile, email address or even a calendar.

 If you are always caught behind a screen, make a night of the week your ‘date’ night.
 Go out for dinner and talk to each other, take a walk together or have a quiet night at home that is largely free of technology.
 Make a point to communicate with your partner without the use of technology to maintain a healthy relationship.

 Talk about conflict in the open

 Social media makes it easy for us to share our troubles and conflict with the world.
 Avoid doing this.
 While social media is public, there are parts of your relationship that need to remain private, so talk through your problems face to face.
 Put the phone down and honestly tell each other how you feel.
 You love your partner, so show them the respect of working through these things off screen.

 Couples will use technology for different things.
 When it comes to your intimacy, it is essential that both of you are aware of what is acceptable and what is not.
 Will you participate in sexting?
 And how will you respond if you receive such a text or picture from another person outside your relationship?
 Will you put up porn blockers on your technology, or do you require your partner be honest about their use of pornography?
 Clarify these boundaries early, and make sure your intimacy is not solely based on the use of technology.

-If you or your partner find that technology is impeding on your relationship and you need direction and support, then here’s what you need to do; contact me on 0434 337 245 for a FREE 10-minute phone consultation on how I can best help you or press book now to book on my online diary.
+If you or your partner find that technology is impeding on your relationship and you need direction and support, then here’s what you need to do; contact me on 0434 337 245 for a FREE 10-minute phone consultation on how I can best help you or press book now.